Our new entrance on Scenic is open. It's just around the corner from the Ridge Road entrance.

-The SFTS van retrieves and delivers materials twice weekly, on Mondays and Thursdays.
+The SFTS van retrieves and delivers materials twice weekly, on Mondays and Fridays.

-After the alteration, the library will evaluate demand and explore more frequent deliveries.
+After the alteration to the building are finished, the library will evaluate demand and explore more frequent deliveries.

 The collections currently occupy approximately 26,000 linear feet on 2 floors and the future shelving space is approximately 18,000 linear feet, so we must reduce the collection by about 8,000-9,000 linear feet.